MicrosoftDX/nether/doc/deploy-base-architecture.md

 ## Deploying the base architecture to your Azure Subscription

-In order to get started and deploy the differnt scenarios, you first need to deploy the base architecture to your Azure Subscription.
+In order to get started and deploy the different scenarios, you first need to deploy the base architecture to your Azure Subscription.

-To get you up and running fast we have described the required services in a JSON-template format, quite often referred to as an Azure Resrouce Manager Template or ARM Template, that you can use to deploy the required services.
+To get you up and running fast we have described the required services in a JSON-template format, quite often referred to as an Azure Resource Manager Template or ARM Template, that you can use to deploy the required services.

 > There is nothing that hinders you from deploying the base architecture manually using the Azure Portal, the Azure PowerShell CmdLets or the Cross Platform Azure CLI.
 This template will just automate the setup for you.